sandialabs/GenTen/README.md

 ## External build with Kokkos

-For an external build of Kokkos, you must configure, build and install Kokkos first using their Makefiles.
+For an external build of Kokkos, you must configure, build and install Kokkos first using their CMake files.
 Similar to the inline build above, the instructions below assume the following directory structure:

 ```